jooohyunpark/itp-canvas-for-coders/README.md

 At the completion of this course, the students will:

-1. Be comfortable prototyping web 3D experience with three.js
+1. Be comfortable prototyping web 3D experience with three.js.
-2. Develop perspectives on using web pages as a creative medium
+2. Develop perspectives on using web pages as a creative medium.

 ## Values